-The IJB has indemnity insurance for costs relating primarily to potential claim liabilities regarding Board member and officer responsibilities.
-NHSGGC and Renfrewshire Council have responsibility for claims in respect of the services that they are statutorily responsible for and that they provide.
-NHSGGC (through CNORIS) and Renfrewshire Council (through AIG); this will remain in place to cover the employees who are employed by and the services that are delivered by those organisations.
+The IJB has indemnity insurance for costs relating primarily to potential claim liabilities regarding Board member and officer responsibilities through the CNORIS scheme.
+NHS Greater Glasgow & Clyde and Renfrewshire Council have responsibility for claims in respect of the services for which they are statutorily responsible and that they provide.

-Renfrewshire IJB have joined the CNORIS scheme to cover for Board members at this stage.
-The NHSGGC pays the financial contribution on behalf of all NHSGGC IJB's, which is presently set at £3,000 per annum per IJB.
 Unlike NHS Boards, the IJB does not have any 'shared risk' exposure from participation in CNORIS.
-The IJB participation in the CNORIS scheme is therefore analogous to normal insurance arrangements
+The IJB's participation in the Scheme is, therefore, analogous to normal insurance arrangements.